raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `sudo ./morse-code.py`

 Use the Morse key to make some long and short tones.
-You should see dots and dashes appearing at the moment when you release the key each time.
+You should see dots and dashes appearing at the moment when you release the key.
 The output will look something like this:
 ```
 .
 .